- Founder -

 Ballet, Cecchetti Technique, and Private Coaching

 Karen Alwin has taught dance for more than 50 years.
 She was the founder and owner of Alwin School of the Dance (1975-2010) and the founder of The Performers Ballet & Jazz Company.
 Ms. Alwin is a member of Dance Masters of America, Cecchetti Council of America, and Chicago National Dance Masters.
 Ms. Alwin holds a teacher’s certificate for Primary-Intermediate Professional grade for the Cecchetti Method through the Cecchetti Council of America.
 She is dedicated to the love and discipline of classical ballet and utilizes her expertise and decades of experience to grow and advance each of her students.
-Ms. Alwin is responsible for the training and love for dance instilled in hundred, if not thousands, of dancers, including every other Magnify Faculty (with only one exception).
+Ms. Alwin is responsible for the training and love for dance instilled in hundreds, if not thousands, of dancers, including every other Magnify Faculty (with only one exception).
 Magnify is proud to carry on Ms. Alwin’s strong sense of discipline and respect for the art of dance as well as her high technical standard and expectation.
 Our 2018 Showcase, The Golden Years, A Tribute to Karen Alwin, will remind audiences of the enormous impact Karen Alwin has had on the dance world in the state of NM and beyond.

 Ballet, Pointe, Contemporary, Jazz, Technique Integration, Pre-Pointe, Five Point Fit,